ducnd58233/gobrowser/README.md

 ## 📋 Overview

-GoBrowser is an educational web browser implementation built from the ground up using **Go** and **Fyne** GUI framework.
-This project follows the comprehensive [Browser Engineering](https://browser.engineering/) tutorial, providing hands-on experience with:
+GoBrowser is an educational web browser implementation built from the ground up using **Go** and **Gio** GUI framework.
+This project follows the comprehensive [Browser Engineering]:

 - 🌐 **HTTP/HTTPS protocol handling**
 - 📝 **HTML parsing and DOM tree construction**